mukund1985/QuantumAI-IntradayRiskDemo/README.md

 ### **1. Data Ingestion**

 - Use the Bloomberg API to fetch real-time market data (e.g., stock prices, volatility).
+Alternatively, mock data can be used for demonstration purposes.

 ### **2. AI Model for Predictions**